 What is ICL?

-- Works for thin or irregular corneas where laser is unsafe.
+- Those with thin or irregular corneas

 Who Should Consider ICL Eye Surgery?